ietf/wiki.ietf.org/group/iab/IAB_Decisions.md

 ## Expedited Process

-However, in some rare cases where time is of the essence, the IAB chair can choose to follow an expedited process where votes are open and sent via email:
+However, in some rare cases where time is of the essence and the topic is expected to be uncontroversial, the IAB chair can choose to follow an expedited process where votes are open and sent via email:

 - The chair emails the list of voting members to announce the Expedited Process.